Following the previous episode of this guide, Part 4: eBay - How to Sell

 List always the option without tracking first, since that's the one every customers will see when looking at your items, and will also be the cheaper one.

 I , and many other sellers, apply the rule by which shipment with a value / weight over a chosen amount , will always be shipped with Registered Mail courier.

 Make sure you always note everywhere possible, that if the user doesn't receive the item on shipment without tracking, you can't be held responsible, since you have no way to help or track the parcel.

 But... get ready... sometime shit happen (luckily I experiences that 1 time only so far and not on eBay) and you'll have to choose what to do... it won't be an easy choice, specially if you are a small seller, but keep in mind that a negative feedback on eBay isn't worth the hassle in 90% of the case... it will hunt you for 12 months (everyone can see your last year feedback) and affect your overall ratings forever...

-This is a really sensitive argument, specially for US and UK people.
+This is a really sensitive argument, especially for US and UK people.

-Being from Europe, I have come down to the fact that, to either be a collector or a seller, I cannot rely on national market...add to that Italy specially suck when it comes down to OOP CCG and you pretty much have no choice than to look elsewhere to either buy or sell.
+Being from Europe, I have come down to the fact that, to either be a collector or a seller, I cannot rely on national market...
+Add to that Italy especially sucks when it comes down to out-of-print CCGs and you pretty much have no choice than to look elsewhere to either buy or sell.

 I think this is a common situation for pretty much anyone outside of UK and US, which represent the majority of the consumers.

 That said I heard many sellers, and buyers, from these 2 countries being doubtful if not totally against buying/selling from outside of their local market.

 I have really to understand the reasons...
 I know that, when buy, shipment costs may be a factor, but many of the time it really isn't if you really want an item, the deal is good enough or the item is rare enough to be found...
 Shipment from US to Europe is WAY more expensive than the opposite and yet we buy all the time from US.